 - Attendance is required for all 7.5 days of instruction.
 If you miss a day, you will fail the course automatically and not be allowed to write the exam.

-Registration for our Spring course is now closed.
+Registration for our May 2022 class is now open!

 Terms & Conditions